PierpaoloLucarelli/BigDataClass/lab2/README.md

 ### Improving the speed of the cluster

-Some attempts were made to improve the speed of the analysis, by manually changing the configuration parameters of the Spark cluster.
+After adding this configuration, we made some attempts to improve the speed of the analysis, by manually changing the configuration parameters of the Spark cluster.

 Specifically,  the following parameters were tweaked: